MetaverseStandards/Virtual-Real-Integration/README.md

 # Virtual-Real-Integration

-This repository is for exploration of use cases for Real/Virtual World integration.
+This repository is for exploration of use cases (UCs) for Real/Virtual World integration.
-The first use case, "Assisted Car-Human Urban Rendezvous" will appear in first draft form approximately 24 November.
-Please raise issues reflecting your needs, opinions, ideas.

-A full first draft ontology of "Assisted Car-Human Urban Rendezvous" including a mapping of James Jackson's building blocks should be in place not later than our Dec 1 online meeting and hopefully before.
-My plan is to get a coherent first draft in place and then to develop it collaboratively between meetings so that we can focus on things that need discussion or decisions in the online meetings.
-I will work as fast as I can to get this first draft in place, following the general ideas of the shared ride arriving for a passenger pickup that we have talked about off and on in the meetings.
+The first use case (UC1), "Assisted Car-Human Urban Rendezvous" is based on the general ideas of the "shared ride arriving for a passenger pickup scenario" that we have talked about off and on in the meetings.

+## Initial Plan

+1. Seed the process with a starting version of UC1.
+To do this, I am reverse engineering parts of our first 6 meetings to create a complete and internally consistent version of UC1, James Jackson's Building Blocks (BB) including more detailled physical and semantic element classes (SECs) of UC1.
+The latter are the "Reality Players" of James Jackson's slide.
+I want to start the collaboration with a **complete** and internally consistent starting set of semantic element classes (SEC) of a "Use Case World" (UCW) targeting just UC1.

+2. Collaboratively: add service interfaces (SI) to James Jackson's Building Blocks (BBs) and to SECs to allow instances of the SECs to carry out UC1.
+The result should be a graph with SECs and BBs as nodes and SIs as edges, and a time sequences along the lines of a UML sequence diagram.

+3. Collaboratively: evolve the UC1 graph to reach a consensus structure for UC1.
+Both semantic classes and interfaces (i.e. everything) can be changed here.

+4. Collectively: decide whether to adopt the consensus UC1 graph as the basis of a Working Group for developing a prototype of UC1 to demonstrate the possible use of existing standards and gap-filling additional standards to implement Real/Virtual World Integration in a technically realisable metaverse.

+## Next Steps

+Please raise issues reflecting your needs, opinions, ideas both on the above plan, choice of UC1, and details of UC1 (once I have completed the initial "seeding" - my target is to be finished 27 November in order to give use time before our next EG meeting.